D3vil-Design/K1-Hardware-Mods/K1 TBGS-8mm Rods Concept Carriage/README.md

 # INTRODUCTION

 This is a concept carriage to be used with the V2 Gantry.
-This is still in testing.
+THIS IS STILL IN TESTING.

 6:16 Benchy using V2 Gantry & Concept Carriage - [YouTube](https://www.youtube.com/watch?v=GfOL87u7CSw&ab_channel=DerrickDarrell)